-Indoor air quality can be affected by a vast number of pollutants and contaminants, and in turn calls for a wide-ranging array of tests.
-The large amount of chemicals that are used in today’s materials can sometimes have a detrimental affect on the air quality and to a building’s occupants.
-Off-gassing of materials after construction, installation of new carpet, fires, pesticides, defective products…all of these things and more can affect indoor air quality.
+Indoor air quality can be affected by a vast number of pollutants and contaminants, and in turn, calls for a wide-ranging array of tests.
+The large number of chemicals that are used in today’s materials can sometimes have a detrimental effect on the air quality and on a building’s occupants.
+Off-gassing of materials after construction, installation of new carpet, fires, pesticides, defective products…all of these things, and more can affect indoor air quality.
 This is why an indoor air quality inspection is so important.

 The list of potential indoor air quality pollutants can include the following: